 Are Olive Oil and Vegetable Oil (Canola Oil) the same?

 When it comes to comparing the overall benefits of vegetable oil versus olive oil, we should analyze a few aspects.
 Principally, both these oils are qualitatively healthy to be used on the regular course.
 Both of them make healthier choices when compared to other oils such as mustard oil or coconut oil.
 Both vegetable and olive oil is a safe option and contain almost no side effects.

 - Numerous research studies have documented that olive oil can beat vegetable oil due to the number of monounsaturated fats which helps to reduce the risk of heart disease.
-By looking into analysis further deeper, it is clear that olive oil contains a high amount of good fat than the vegetable oil – it is around twice as high compared with the vegetable oil.
+By looking into the analysis further deeper, it is clear that olive oil contains a high amount of good fat than the vegetable oil – it is around twice as high compared with vegetable oil.

 - Good quality olive oil contains more beneficial nutrition comparing with vegetable oil.
-Still, vegetable oil is good for your heart – it is low in saturated fats and high in the omega-3 fatty acids and other monounsaturated fats that help to endorse healthy heart (cardiovascular) function.
+Still, vegetable oil is good for your heart – it is low in saturated fats and high in omega-3 fatty acids and other monounsaturated fats that help to endorse healthy heart (cardiovascular) function.